 Services for Students with Disabilities: This office works to ensure that students with disabilities receive equal access to curricular and co-curricular opportunities in the academic community, in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

-Cranwell International Center: The International Center services students, scholars, faculty, spouses, and visitors from 120 countries in all regions of the world.
+Cranwell International Center: The International Center provides services to students, scholars, faculty, spouses, and visitors from 120 countries in all regions of the world.

-Inclusion and Diversity: The Office of Inclusion and Diversity seeks to promote, sustain, and advance an environment that supports principles of equity, diversity, inclusion, and community.
+Inclusion and Community: The Office for Inclusive Strategy and Excellence seeks to promote, sustain, and advance an environment that supports principles of inclusion and community.

-Equity and Access: Equity and Access (and in particular, its Office of Compliance and Conflict Resolution) oversees and enforces the university's anti-harassment and discrimination policy.
+Office for Civil Rights Compliance and Prevention Education: This office oversees and enforces the university's anti-harassment and discrimination policy.
 Faculty, staff, and students who have concerns about situations involving possible discrimination or harassment can consult with the office to help resolve the issue through informal or formal means.

 LGBTQ+ Resource Center: This website highlights the events, initiatives, programs, and services specifically aimed at or organized by the LGBTQ+ community.